RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_data_using_pivot_table.rst

 Summarzing Data Using Pandas Pivot Table
 ==========================================

-The goal of this section is to be able to do comparison of data in our data set.
+The goal of this section is to be able to make a comparison of data in our data set.
 In the previous sections, we learned how to extract, visualize, and save data.
-Now, we will focus on summarizing the collected data and group them together in a meaningful way.
+Now, we will focus on summarizing the collected data and group them in a meaningful way.

 We'll do this by building a pivot table in Pandas.
-You have already done this in a spreadsheet, so it's good to see how to do it in Pandas as well.
-In order to accomplish this, you shold know how to do some web scraping to get data.
-In this section we will learn about ``pivot_table`` and ``pivot`` methods.
+You have already done this in a spreadsheet, so it's good to see how to do it in Pandas .
+To accomplish this, you should know how to do some web scraping to get data.
+In this section, we will learn about "pivot_table "and "pivot "methods.

-If you don't remember web scraping, you should review the example of :ref:`screenscrape`.
+If you don't remember web scraping, you should review the example of ref:`screenscrape`.
 This will show you the basics of reading and grabbing information out of a page.

 Let's learn how to create a pivot table.
 We will use pivot_table to summarize and analyze a large amount of data.
-We also use it to comapare different elements in our data set.
+We also use it to compare different elements in our data set.
 To illustrate this, we will do an example where we explore how climate affects the economy.
-For this example, we will use the data that was scraped from CIA World Factbook website and was saved as a CSV file.
+For this example, we will use the data that was scraped from the CIA World Factbook website and was saved as a CSV file.

-**Why analyze relationship between Climate and Economy?**
+**Why analyze the relationship between Climate and Economy?**
-Climate affects economy in more ways than we realize.
-According to the article *Can Civilization Survive What’s Coming*?, extreme weather cost the U.S $306 billion in damages in 2017.
+Climate affects the economy in more ways than we realize.
+According to the article *Can Civilization Survive What's Coming*?, extreme weather costs the U.S $306 billion in damages in 2017.
 If climate denial continues, these costs will only increase.
-Therefore, we will do an example to see how climate, region of the world, and parts of the economy might be related.
+Therefore, we will do an example to see how climate, a region of the world, and parts of the economy might be related.

-We have a column for region, we have a column for climate, and we have information on the economy.
+We have a column for the region, we have a column for climate, and we have information on the economy.
-What we want to do is summarize that information in a table where we have a row for each region, and a column for each classification of climate.
+We want to summarize that information in a table where we have a row for each region and a column for each classification of climate.
 Then in each cell, we would like to summarize the fraction of the economy that comes from agriculture.